ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

   | Decrement -> ([] : operation list), s - 1
 ```

 We do not need any internal operations, since we neither call other contracts nor transfer money.
-Here's how we can add arguments to our entrypoints:
+Here is how we can add arguments to our entrypoints:

 ```
 type parameter =